vicenteherrera/timezones/README.md

 ];
 ```

+You can check this nice list of all available [timezone name definitions](https://docs.trifacta.com/display/DP/Supported+Time+Zone+Values).
+The order of the zones is rearrange for display in increased difference with local time.

 You can fork this repo and publish your modification as a GitHub page, or download the `index.html` file and use locally or upload it to your own server.